katarinacx/calculator/README.md

 # calculator
-Calculator made with JS, HTML and CSS
+Calculator made with JS, HTML and CSS and npm